swigof/Bnuuy-Deliverance/README.md

   * can just check instruction conversion
   * can use inlines that set a global then make call instead of parameters
 * make entity x,y signed to better handle offscreen behavior?
-* put get_edge_tile_type into tilespace to optimize it? would still be 16bit.
 * stop scrolls earlier to allow map space to be traversed offscreen
 * find a way to render differently sized metasprites so their x,y always corresponds to their center
   * one 8x16 sprite: 0,0 <-> 4,8